danielthegray/vaultfile/README.md

 Notice that a secret can be added to the vaultfile without being in possession of any of the access keys.
 This is because the secret is encrypted with the public keys registered in the file and will afterwards only be readable by someone who possesses the private key that corresponds to that public key.

+#### Listing of the secrets stored in the vaultfile

+List the keys registered in the vaultfile:

+    vaultfile list-secrets --file secret_file.vault

+Will output a list of names of the secrets that are stored in the vaultfile.

 #### Read a secret from the vaultfile
 To read a secret from the vaultfile, the following command can be used: